parkerscardwell/sentinel/README.md

   09:00–11:59 PT and dedupe on "already ran today (PT)".
 Both DST cron lines may fire; the first valid one wins. `RUN_FORCE=1` bypasses for manual runs.

-## Daily DM — the team register
+## Daily DM — summary + one register per team
-The daily is a complete, deterministic register: **every flagged issue, by name, grouped by team** (worst first), with a team status line (X flagged / Y active · N Critical), per-issue titles, owners, plain-English conditions with ages, milestone tags, Linear links, and action hints on Criticals.
-Movement is annotation, not filter: 🆕 new / ⬆️ worsened markers, and resolved issues listed by name.
-Identical-signature groups (same team, owner, rules, severity, and project/milestone; 3+ issues) collapse into one cluster block that still names every ID — 33 lines of the same problem become 3 with nothing hidden.
-The exhaustive linked one-line-per-issue dump posts as a threaded reply under the register.
-The register is rendered in code, never by a model, so completeness is guaranteed; Haiku contributes only the one-sentence headline at the top, and the register goes out with or without it.
-Heavy days split across sequential messages automatically (Slack message cap).
-Flood-guard aggregates appear as a workspace-wide section; their detail lives in the Monday rollup.
-Observe mode sends the identical register tagged "(observe — would flag)".
+The daily arrives as a **summary anchor** (totals, headline, a per-team index, clean teams, flood-guard aggregates, resolved-by-name) followed by **one self-contained message per flagged team**, worst first — each forwardable to that team's lead as-is.
+Within a team message: identical-signature clusters (3+ issues sharing team/owner/rules/severity and project/milestone) collapse to one block naming every ID; remaining items group under **owner blocks** with one action hint per owner instead of per line, reading as a per-person worklist.
+Every flagged issue appears by name every day; movement is annotation (🆕 / ⬆️ markers), never a filter.
+Each team's exhaustive linked one-line-per-issue dump threads under that team's message.
+All of it is rendered deterministically in code so completeness is guaranteed; Haiku contributes only the headline sentence, and the day goes out with or without it.
+Oversized messages split automatically.
+Observe mode sends the identical structure tagged "(observe)".

 ## Weekly rollup (Mondays)
 Computed entirely in code (`src/weekly_metrics.py`), phrased by Opus: